Trying to Conceive Again

 Unfortunately, tubal patency tests cannot provide complete peace of mind.
 Even if a tubal patency test shows an open Fallopian tube, it does not show whether it will work – only a normally located pregnancy can show that at least one Fallopian tube worked.

 The test is not 100% accurate as the Fallopian tubes can go into spasm during the test and can appear blocked even though this is not the case.
-This can cause unnecessary anxiety if the Fallopian tube is affected by spasm but in face is actually working normally.
+This can cause unnecessary anxiety if the Fallopian tube is affected by spasm but in fact is actually working normally.

 The test cannot determine what the internal villi of the Fallopian tube look like.